pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

         FLAGS             :
 ```

-Completing all the step, you should get a `SYSTEM` demon after starting the **"HAVOC Vulnerable Service"**.
+Completing all the step, you should get a `SYSTEM` demon after starting **"HAVOC Vulnerable Service"**.

 ```
 06/03/2023 17:12:25 [5pider] Demon » token getuid